vblanco20-1/vulkan-guide/docs/chapter-5/loading_images.md

 }
 ```

-At the start, we use `stbi_load()` to load a texure directly from file into a CPU array of pixels.
+At the start, we use `stbi_load()` to load a texture directly from file into a CPU array of pixels.
 The function will return nullptr if it doesn't find the file, or if there are errors.
 When loading the function, we also send `STBI_rgb_alpha` to the function, which will make the library always load the pixels as RGBA 4 channels.
 This is useful as it will match with the format we will use for Vulkan.

 With the texture file loaded into the pixels array, we can create a staging buffer and store the pixels there.
 This is almost the same as what we did in the last article when copying meshes to the GPU.